xcrzx/code-sample/README.md

-This is repository with my code samples
+This is repository with sample application